Setting Up Network Debugging of a Virtual Machine - KDNET

-These directions assumes that both PCs are running a 64 bit version of Windows on both the target and host.
+These directions assume that both PCs are running a 64-bit version of Windows on both the target and host.
 If that is not the case, the best approach is to run the same "bitness" of tools on the host that the target is running.
-For example, if the target is running 32 bit Windows, run a 32 version of the debugger on the host.
+For example, if the target is running 32-bit Windows, run a 32 version of the debugger on the host.
 For more information, see Choosing the 32-Bit or 64-Bit Debugging Tools.

 On the target VM computer, create a C:\KDNET directory and copy the kdnet.exe and VerifiedNICList.xml files to that directory.

 On the target computer, open a Command Prompt window as Administrator.
 Enter this command to verify that the target computer has a supported network adapter.